HL7/VhDir/pages/_includes/accessibility-summary.md

 #### Complete Summary of the Mandatory Requirements

-Accessibility requires a coded or text value indicating the type of accessibility options offered.
+This extension is optional.
+If used, it SHALL include a coded and/or text value indicating the type of accessibility options offered.